Panhandle Eastern Pipe Line Co. v. Michigan Public Service Commission , 328 Mich. 650 ( 1951 )

 "Panhandle Eastern transports natural gas from Texas and Kansas fields into and across intervening States, including Indiana, to Ohio and Michigan.
 In Indiana it furnishes gas to local public utility distributing companies and municipalities.
 These in turn supply the needs of over 112,000 residential, commercial and industrial consumers.

-“Since 1942 appellant also has sold gas in large amounts direct to Anchor-Hocking Glass Corporation for industrial consumption.
-Shortly before *657beginning this service appellant had informed a number of its customers, local distributing companies in Indiana, that it intended to render service directly to large industrial consumers wherever possible.
-Pursuant to that policy, since these proceedings began direct service has been extended to another big industrial user.
+"Since 1942 appellant also has sold gas in large amounts direct to Anchor-Hocking Glass Corporation for industrial consumption.[2]
+Shortly before *657 beginning this service appellant had informed a number of its customers, local distributing companies in Indiana, that it intended to render service directly to large industrial consumers wherever possible.[3]
+Pursuant to that policy, since these proceedings began direct service has been extended to another big industrial user.[4]

-“In 1944 the commission initiated hearings relative to direct service by Panhandle Eastern to Indiana consumers.
-It concluded that ‘the distribution in Indiana by Panhandle of natural gas direct to consumers is subject to regulation by this commission under the laws of this State,’ notwithstanding any alleged contrary effect of the commerce clause upon appellant’s direct sales to industrial users.
+"In 1944 the commission initiated hearings relative to direct service by Panhandle Eastern to Indiana consumers.
+It concluded that ``the distribution in Indiana by Panhandle of natural gas direct to consumers is subject to regulation by this commission under the laws of this State,' notwithstanding any alleged contrary effect of the commerce clause upon appellant's direct sales to industrial users.
 Accordingly it issued its order of November 21, 1945, for the filing of tariffs, et cetera, as has been stated.

 "Early in 1946 Panhandle Eastern brought this suit in a State court to set aside and enjoin enforcement of the order. * * *

-“The trial the orders the commission from enforcing them.
-It accepted appellant’s view of the effect of the commerce clause on its operations.
+"The trial court vacated the orders and enjoined the commission from enforcing them.
+It accepted appellant's view of the effect of the commerce clause on its operations.
 The Supreme Court of Indiana reversed that judgment and denied the relief appellant sought.
 Public Service Commission v.
 Panhandle Eastern Pipeline Co., 224 Ind 662 (71 NE2d 117).
-It held first that the commission’s orders amounted to an unequivocal assertion of power to regulate rates and service on appellant’s direct industrial sales and thus presented squarely the question of the commission’s jurisdiction over such sales as affected by the commerce clause.
-The court did not *658flatly hold that the sales are in interstate rather than intrastate commerce. ■ But, taking them to be of the former kind, it held them nevertheless subject to the State’s power of regulation under the doctrine of Cooley v.
+It held first that the commission's orders amounted to an unequivocal assertion of power to regulate rates and service on appellant's direct industrial sales and thus presented squarely the question of the commission's jurisdiction over such sales as affected by the commerce clause.
+The court did not *658 flatly hold that the sales are in interstate rather than intrastate commerce.
+But, taking them to be of the former kind, it held them nevertheless subject to the State's power of regulation under the doctrine of Cooley v.
 Board of Wardens, 12 How (53 US) 299 (13 L ed 996).
-The court further held that appellant, in making these sales, is a public utility within the meaning and application of the State’s regulatory statutes, Burns Indiana Stat Ann §§ 54-105 and Indiana Acts 1945, ch 53, p 110.
-It is this decision we have to review pursuant to section 237 of the judicial code, 28 USC, § 344(a).
+The court further held that appellant, in making these sales, is a public utility within the meaning and application of the State's regulatory statutes, Burns Indiana Stat Ann §§ 54-105 and Indiana Acts 1945, ch 53, p 110.
+It is this decision we have to review pursuant to section 237 of the judicial code, 28 USC, § 344(a).[6]

-“The effect of the State statutes, whether permitting the filing of the tariffs, et cetera, as information unrelated to further regulation or requiring the filing as initial and integral steps in the regulatory scheme, and thus as presenting at the threshold of the scheme’s application the question of the State’s power to go further with it, is primarily a question of construction for the State courts to determine.
-In view of the commission’s position, as construed by the State supreme court, we cannot say that the only thing presently involved is the State’s power to require the filing of information without reference to its further use for controlling these sales.
+"The effect of the State statutes, whether permitting the filing of the tariffs, et cetera, as information unrelated to further regulation or requiring the filing as initial and integral steps in the regulatory scheme, and thus as presenting at the threshold of the scheme's application the question of the State's power to go further with it, is primarily a question of construction for the State courts to determine.
+In view of the commission's position, as construed by the State supreme court, we cannot say that the only thing presently involved is the State's power to require the filing of information without reference to its further use for controlling these sales.
 Cf. Arkansas Louisiana Gas Co. v.
 Department of Public Utilities, 304 US 61 (58 S Ct 770, 82 L ed 1149).
-Here the orders constituted ‘an unequivocal assertion of power’ to regulate rates and service.
+Here the orders constituted ``an unequivocal assertion of power' to regulate rates and service.
 Indeed they involve something more than a mere threat to apply the regulatory plan in its later phases.
 They represent the actual application of that plan in its initial stage.
-In such a situation appellant was not required to await a further regulatory order before contesting the commission’s jurisdiction.
-Cf. Pub*659lic Utilities Commission of Ohio v.
+In such a situation appellant was not required to await a further regulatory order before contesting the commission's jurisdiction.
+Cf. Public *659 Utilities Commission of Ohio v.
 United Fuel Gas Co., 317 US 456 (63 S Ct 369, 87 L ed 396). * * *

 "The controlling issues therefore are two: (1) Has Congress, by enacting the natural gas act, 52 Stat 821 (15 USC, § 717), in effect forbidden the States to regulate such sales as those appellant makes directly to industrial consumers; (2) if not, are those sales of such a nature, as related to the Cooley formula, that the commerce clause of its own force forbids the States to act.